baggariSiva/jigsaw/README.md

-# Jigsaw using composer on Elestio
+# Jigsaw Blog starter on Elestio

-This is a minimal example of a Jigsaw Blog starter template.
+This is a minimal example of a Jigsaw Blog starter template

 Click on the button below to deploy this repository with CI/CD on Elestio: